Ninja-Squad/ninja-squad.github.com/_posts/2015-01-27-5-tricks-about-directives-and-tests.md

         expect(gravatar.attr('src')).toBe('http://www.gravatar.com/avatar/12345?s=40&d=identicon');
     });

-Isn't our test great?
+Great, isn't it?
 But we can do better!

 # 2. Logic in a controller